World Food Safety Day

-Top X Posts (formerly Tweets) for International Firefighters Day -
+Top X Posts (formerly Tweets) for World Food Safety Day -

 World Food Safety Day is an annual observance, globally recognized for its aim to raise awareness and underline the importance of safe food production and consumption.
 This event wasinitiated by the World Health Organization (WHO) and the Food and Agriculture Organization of the United Nations (FAO).
 World Environment Day calls for worldwide attention to food safety, as it directly impacts public health, social and economic development.
 Central to this global campaign is the message that access to safe food is essential for all individuals and communities, and should be upheld as a basic human right.